nftport/nftport-unity/README.md

 ## Getting Started:

 - Get your API keys: Your API requests are authenticated using API keys.
-You can generate an API key from : https://www.nftport.xyz/sign-up
+You can get your free API key from : https://www.nftport.xyz/sign-up

 - Download Unity 2020.3.18f https://unity3d.com/unity/whats-new/2020.3.18 <br/>
   >*SDK is made using Unity 2020.3.18f , however is compatible with other versions as well.
 We'll be working towards Unity Asset Store release to make process easier.*